WolfElkan/LMC-20S-CSC2635-Project3/README.md

 ## Summary Questions

-Here are my answers to the Summary Questions provided in the file `Project 3 - Interfaces.docx` which accompanied the assignment.
+Here are our answers to the Summary Questions provided in the file `Project 3 - Interfaces.docx` which accompanied the assignment.

 ### Explain the difference between an interface and an abstract class.
 ### Why couldn’t MessageEncoder and MessageDecoder have been abstract classes instead of interfaces?